UdayBhardwaj/UdayBhardwaj/README.md

 ## 🧩 Featured Projects

 **🧠 [Explainable Facial Emotion Recognition (FER)](https://github.com/UdayBhardwaj/Facial-Emotion-Recognition-with-Explainable-AI-Grad-CAM-LRP-on-VGG-ResNet-)**
 CNNs (VGG16/ResNet50) on FER2013, up to 90% accuracy — paired with LRP and Grad-CAM to visualize *what* the model is keying on.
 Grad-CAM reached 59.76% insertion AUC vs. 14.3% random baseline.
+Basis for a paper accepted at ICDAM 2026 (Springer LNNS).
 `Python` `PyTorch` `LRP` `Grad-CAM`

 **📈 Stock Price Prediction with SHAP**